chunchewen/zibbsvc/README.md

  - Simulation-MCMCSampler.Rda: Contains the MCMC samples from the Simulation-ZIBBSVC.R script.

- - Make Plot.R: Creates plots for the manuscript.
+ - Make Plot.R: Generates plots for the simulation section of the manuscript.

 ## Synthetic
  - Synthetic-CRF-Data.Rda: Synthetic version of the South Carolina (SC) prenatal data.

  - Synthetic-ZIBBSVC.R Fit ZIBB-SVC model to the synthetic dataset

- - Synthetic-MCMCSample.Rda: Contains the MCMC samples from the Synthetic-ZIBBSVC.R script.
+ - Synthetic-MCMCSampler.Rda: Contains the MCMC samples from the Synthetic-ZIBBSVC.R script.

+ - Make Plot.R: Generates plots for the analysis section of the manuscript.
+However, the results, such as the maps and trend plots, may differ due to the use of synthetic data.

 ## SC Info